zabaldwin/zabaldwin.github.io/_pages/pictures.md

 author_profile: true
 ---

-<center>Here are some of the great memories I have had, with even greater people.</center>
+Here are some of the great memories I have had, with even greater people.

 ## Family
 _________________